yashSrijan/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

 `musicOnHoldUrl` | A URL to the *mp3* file to stream to participants until the conversation starts.
 By default the conversation starts when the first person calls the virtual number associated with your Voice app.
 To stream this mp3 before the moderator joins the conversation, set *startOnEnter* to *false* for all users other than the moderator. | no
 `startOnEnter` | The default value of *true* ensures that the conversation starts when this caller joins  conversation [name](#conversation_name).
 Set to *false* for attendees in a moderated conversation. | no
 `endOnExit` | For moderated conversations, set to *true* in the moderator NCCO so the conversation is ended when the moderator hangs up.
 The default value of *false* means the conversation is not terminated when a caller hangs up; the conversation ends when the last caller hangs up. | no
 `record` | Set to *true* to record this conversation.
 For standard conversations, recordings start when one or more attendees connects to the conversation.
 For moderated conversations, recordings start when the moderator joins.
 That is, when an NCCO is executed for the named conversation where *startOnEnter* is set to *true*.
 When the recording is terminated, the URL you download the recording from is sent to the event URL. <br>By default audio is recorded in MP3 format.
-See [Recording calls and conversations](/voice/guides/record-calls-and-conversations). | No
+See the [recording](/voice/voice-api/guides/recording#file-formats) guide for more details | No
 `eventUrl` | Set the URL to the webhook endpoint Nexmo calls asynchronously on each of the call [states](/api/voice#status). | No
 `eventMethod` | Set the HTTP method used to make the request to `eventUrl`.
 The default value is POST. | No

-<a name="connect"></a>
 ## Connect

 You can use the `connect` action to connect a call to endpoints such as phone numbers.